fridadwi/promo-card-instagram-filter-tutorial/README.md

 - D is the **Properties** panel.
 On the right side, there is a **Properties** panel which can be used to adjust the settings of the objects we use.

 ## Added Face Tracker
-Detecting faces is the main thing we need to make this **Filter**, this feature is very easy for us to make because **Spark AR Studio** has provided several types of trackers including **Face Tracker**.
+Detecting faces is the main thing we need to make this Filter, this feature is very easy for us to make because **Spark AR Studio** has provided several types of trackers including **Face Tracker**.

 To use Face Tracker on the **Scene** panel click the **Add Object** button which is on the lower right side then select **Face Tracker** then click **Insert**.